jesperancinha/jeorg-cloud-test-drives/docs/system/ubuntu/xorg.md

 ## sudo rm /usr/share/X11/xorg.conf.d/*

 Sometimes we go to far and we accidentally remove what we shouldn't.
-With these steps, you'll be able to recover you Ubuntu machine easily if you experience:
+With these steps, you'll be able to recover you Ubuntu machine easily if your experience:

 1. The removal of bespoken folder (or its associates)
 2. Your keyboard and mouse get stuck (not guaranteed)